Autodesk-Forge/design.automation-windows-services-sample/README.md

 * Build the sample project

-* Install the windows service using “installutil”.
-To do this open Visual studio command prompt and run : installutil <path to PlotToPDF.exe”
+* Install the windows service using “installutil” in the command line of Visual Studio.
+To do this open Visual studio command prompt and run :
+     `installutil <path to PlotToPDFService.exe>

 * Start the windows service.
 To do this from the Run windows, type services.msc and look for Plot2PDFService and start it.